CharlesKiarie/Mark/README.md

 # Mark
-Mark A web extension that lets you organise and curate your thoughts and knowledge from youtube videos.
+Mark a web extension that lets you organise and curate your thoughts and knowledge from youtube videos.